luanillust/luanillustrates/_posts/2017-10-16-Sayonara-Japan,-G'day-Japan.md

 2016年 12月 13日 (火)

-Japan part II of ∞.
-What felt like a pipedream was now a reality.
+Japan part II of ∞ <sup>(my first trip coming maybe?...).</sup> What felt like a pipedream was now a reality.
 My friends and I were in talks about this trip for the longest time but we didn’t walk the walk.
 I kept prolonging anything from happening because I was waiting for cheap fares, but <a href="https://youtu.be/GsebMOWQiYM?t=30s">I was a _foool_</a>.
 It didn't help that shifts were scarce, leaving funding for the trip waning as days went on.
 And maaaaaybe it didn't help that I was spending so frivolously <sub>(still do to this day)</sub>.
 BUT!
 Through the bleak clouds of doubt came a ray of sunshine called action.

 <video autoplay muted playsinline loop>
 <source src="{{ baseurl }}/assets/img/P001/00.webm" alt="animated words of action bursting through doubt"/>